qlik-oss/qlik-cloud-oem-dashboard/README.md

 ![Sheets in the OEM Dashboard](/images/readme_sheets.png)

-This application includes data from the App Analyzer, Entitlement Analyzer, and the Reload Analyzer, all of which are other monitoring applications for Qlik Cloud.
+This application pulls data from the App Analyzer, Entitlement Analyzer, and the Reload Analyzer, all of which are other monitoring applications for Qlik Cloud.
 By bringing this data together, it simplifies and streamlines management of an OEM environment.